burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Suspend execution
 * Resume execution

 Coroutines are stackless.
 They reuse the stack frame of the caller to resume execution after a return.
-In another language as [Python](https://www.python.org/) the close by thing for C++ coroutines is *generator*.
+In another language as [Python](https://www.python.org/) the close thing for C++ coroutines is *generator*.

 In C++ the `return` statement is prohibited in a coroutine, instead to finish the execution of a coroutine you should use `co_return` and it is the only correct way to return from a coroutine.
 Falling to the end of the coroutine without using `co_return` is equivalent to using (or not using) `return ` for usual functions, which is only allowable for functions with a `void` return type.